talha-ah/bddd_project/README.md

 }
 ```

-## Insert the new document into the collection “publis”
+## Insert the new document into the collection "publis"

 ```javascript
 db.publis.insertOne({